Romxxr/ClearLaggEnhanced/README.md

 ## 🚀 Installation

-1. Download the latest `ClearLaggEnhanced.jar` from [Modrinth](https://modrinth.com/plugin/clearlaggenhanced) or [GitHub Releases](https://github.com/BusyBee-Development/ClearLaggEnhanced/releases)
+1. Download the latest
 2. Place the JAR file in your server's `plugins` folder
 3. Restart your server (do not use `/reload`)
-4. Configure the plugin by editing `plugins/ClearLaggEnhanced/config.yml`
-5. Customize messages in `plugins/ClearLaggEnhanced/messages.yml`
-6. Reload the configuration with `/lagg reload`
+4. Your done!
 ---

 ## 🎮 Commands